PioterAndrzejewski/team_manager_frontend/README.md

 ## About The Project

-- [ ] Open up a project - Allows you to open up existing project basing on its' ID.
+- [ ] Project Selector - Allows you to open up existing project basing on its' ID.
 Module checks if there is saved Last Project in your localStorage - if so, there's a link provided to open up last project.

  ## Base structure of app